Menelik Wossenachew: Early life and career

 Menelik Wossenachew was born in 1940 in Addis Ababa.
 He spent a childhood years in Harar to enroll a French school, though shortly dropped out and joined Ethio-Française in Addis Ababa for five years.
 There he joined Haile Selassie I Theatre Orchestra in 1960.
 He was a backup artist but soon became director of the orchestra.

 He sang two songs on the stage such as "Almaz Eyasebkush" and "Fikir Lemn Yiqer", while other "Afer Atinfegign", "Fikir Bastergwami", "Yachi Lij Konjo Nat", "Teyaqiyew Biaschegregn" (Ene Wushetenew)", "YeHarerwa Wetat", "Sukar Sukar" and "Fikir Ayarejim" the latter two were Sudanese origin, written by clarinet player Merawi Sitot.

-In 1965, Menelik he joined Ras Band while at orchestra, which was assembled by saxophonist Girma Beyene after the first band shifted to newly built Ghion Hotel.
+In 1965, Menelik joined Ras Band while at orchestra, which was assembled by saxophonist Girma Beyene after the first band shifted to newly built Ghion Hotel.
 The new band consisted of musician of some sort: Beyene as piano and English vocals, Tesfamariam Kidane as saxophonist, Hailu "Zehon" Kebede as bassist, and Menelik and Seyfu Yohannes as vocals.
 Menelik with Beyene relationship was cordial until the band disbanded in late 1960s.

 In early 1970s, Menelik signed with Philips Ethiopia, recorded several tracks throughout the partnership including "Fikirachen", "Mambo Sambo", "Aderech Arada" and "Tebeb Tequami New".
 While the former two recorded along with All Star Band in assistance with composer Mulatu Astatke, the latter two were recorded with Haile Selassie I Theatre Orchestra arranged by Nerses Nalbandian.

 "Tebeb Tequami" was very popular in the time, served as airplay in the Ethiopian Radio education program.
 He moved to Walias Band in mid-1070s where his old colleagues and Beyene already a member, and began performing at Hilton Hotel in Italian, Sudanese and Amharic languages.
 The Ethiopian Revolution and the transition of Derg led Menelik uncomfortable to perform.
 Collaboration with Haile Selassie I Theatre Orchestra has met severe challenges in cases of politically motivation, and ultimately exiled to Sudan and then Egypt.